Song Of Ice And Fire

 — House Rules —

-The cost of Abilities is progressive, a better deal at first but more expensive at higher levels (where things can get a bit broken).
+Because Abilities become very powerful at higher levels, their cost is now progressive — discounted initially, but more expensive at higher levels.
 Note that only one Ability can be set at 1; use Flaws for any others.